zniper/rhaptos2.repo/docs/usecases.rst

 He does this by

-1. clicking create a book in his workspace home page The workspace home page is divided into two - the left is modules, a long unsorted list of work he has done, and versions.
-   The right hand side is a set of books (collections) - each expandable into a sorted list of modules.
+1. clicking create a book in his workspace home page. and entering in the book title 'Flocking good music'.
+The workspace home page is divided into two - the left is modules, a long unsorted list of work he has done, and their versions.
+The right hand side is a set of books (collections) - each expandable into a sorted list of modules (i.e. chapters)

-2. dragging chapters from his workspace into the book on the RHS, and the chapters then appear in the book underneath the previous chapter.
+2. dragging modules from his workspace into the correct collection on the RHS, and the chapters then appear in the book underneath the previous chapter.

 3. He then clicks 'proof-read' - and can see an HTML version of the book in a pop up window.

-He proof reads the whole book, and finds just one spelling mistake (I rum away (!)).
+He proof reads the whole book, and finds just one spelling mistake ("I rum away" (!)).

-He opens his workspace again, locates the chapter in the book, list of chapters, and opens the module in the editor by clicking 'edit' next to the chapter name.
+He opens his workspace again, locates the chapter in the collection, and opens the module in the editor by clicking 'edit' next to the chapter name.

 He changes the spelling mistake (Chortling that he could get something so obvious wrong) and presses 'save'.

-Now the book is at version 1, all chapters apart from capter 9 is at version 1 and chapter 9 (with the spelling mistake) is version 2.
+Now the book is at version 1, all chapters apart from chapter 9 is at version 1 and chapter 9 (with the spelling mistake corrected) is version 2.

-He clicks 'freeze book' - which tags the book collection at the current HEAD versions.
+He clicks 'freeze book' - which tags the book collection at the current versions.

 And he publishes the frozen version.
 The pdf looks great, and it soon rises to the top of the cnx.org bestseller list.